 Our Ergonomic Assessment Services

-For every ergonomic assessment completed, workers are advised by the Action OHS Consulting consultant on what the key setup principles are to ensure that they are able to manage their workstation posture.
+For every ergonomic assessment completed, workers are advised by the ergonomics consultant on what the key setup principles are, to ensure that they are able to manage their workstation posture following the assessment.
 Our key ergonomic assessment services include:

-- Web-based Online Training Module.
-Follow the link to our demo site (aimed at monitor set-up) to review:
+- Online Training Modules.
+Development of an organisational-specific web-based Online Training Module.
+Follow the link to our demonstration site (aimed at monitor set-up):

 - Username: ErgoDemoActionOHS